iTwin/itwinjs-core/docs/core/learning/WriteABridge.md

 In the case of source data that was previously converted and has changed, the bridge should update the data in the iModel that were the results of the previous conversion.
 In the case of source data that was previously converted and has been deleted in the source, the bridge should delete the results of the previous conversion.
 Source data that has been added should be inserted.

-In order to do incremental updates, a bridge must do ID mapping and change-detection.
+In order to do incremental updates, a bridge must do Id mapping and change-detection.

-### ID mapping
+### Id mapping

-ID mapping is a way of looking up the data in the iModel that corresponds to a given piece of source data.
+Id mapping is a way of looking up the data in the iModel that corresponds to a given piece of source data.

-If the source data has stable, unique IDs, then ID mapping could be straightforward.
-The bridge just needs to record the source -> BIS ID mappings somewhere.
+If the source data has stable, unique IDs, then Id mapping could be straightforward.
+The bridge just needs to record the source -> BIS Id mappings somewhere.
 If the source data IDs are GUIDs, then the bridge can assign them to the federationGuid property value of the BIS elements that it creates.
 That way, the mappings will be directly recorded in the iModel itself.

 If the soruce data does not have stable, unique IDs, then the bridge will have to use some other means of identifying pieces of source data in a stable way.
-A crytographic hash of the source data itself can work as a stable ID -- that is, it can be used to identify data that has not changed.
+A crytographic hash of the source data itself can work as a stable Id -- that is, it can be used to identify data that has not changed.

 ### Change-detection